serbanghita/Mobile-Detect/README.md

 **Symfony**

+* [Symfony3 MobileDetectBundle](https://github.com/tattali/MobileDetectBundle) is a Symfony bundle to detect mobile devices, manage mobile view and redirect to the mobile and tablet version.
+Made by [Théo Attali](https://github.com/tattali).

 * [Symfony2 Mobile Detect Bundle](https://github.com/suncat2000/MobileDetectBundle) is a bundle for detecting mobile devices, manage mobile view and redirect to the mobile and tablet version.
 Made by [Nikolay Ivlev](https://github.com/suncat2000).